 Develop proper the short-term trader’s discipline

 As a short-term trader, you need to have very high levels of financial discipline.
-Do not let your emotions cloud your judgment and obscure your objectives.
+Do not let your emotions cloud your trading judgment and obscure your objectives.
 If your main aim is to profit from only a few pips, then it follows that you cannot afford to lose more than a few pips.

 Only trade in currencies with the highest liquidity